microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_video_indexer/aks/azure_arc_video_indexer_az/_index.md

 ## Prerequisites

->NOTE: In order to succesfully deploy the VI Extension it is **mandatory** that we approve your Azure subscription id in advance.
-Therefore you must first sign up using [this form](https://aka.ms/vi-register).
+>**NOTE: In order to succesfully deploy the VI Extension it is _mandatory_ that we approve your Azure subscription id in advance.
+Therefore you must first sign up using [this form](https://aka.ms/vi-register)**.

 - Azure subscription with permissions to create Azure resources
 - Azure Video Indexer Account.
 The quickest way to create one is by using the Azure Portal using this tutorial [Create Video Indexer account](https://learn.microsoft.com/azure/azure-video-indexer/create-account-portal#use-the-azure-portal-to-create-an-azure-video-indexer-account).
-- For the manual deployment, you will need a working Azure Arc Kubernetes environmnet you can follow one of the guides [here](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/).
+- For the manual deployment, you will need a working Azure Arc-enabled Kubernetes environment.
+To create one you can follow one of the guides [here](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/).
 - The latest version of [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli).
-You can skip if you're using cloud shell.
+You can skip if you're using Cloud Shell.
-- The latest version of connected Kubernetes Azure CLI extension, installed by running the following command. **You can skip if you're using the Cloud Shell** option:
+- The latest version of connected Kubernetes Azure CLI extension, installed by running the following command. **You can skip if you're using the Cloud Shell option:

 ```shell
 az extension add --name connectedk8s